 Congress ratified the 19th amendment giving women the right to vote in August 1920.
 One hundred years on, women represent 51 percent of the population but less than a third of the nation’s elected leaders.
 How can we tap the full potential of the nation’s talent pool to lead?

-Our panelists include Melissa Bean, former United States Representative and Ambassador Carol Moseley Braun former United States Senator, Erin Loos Cutraro, CEO and Founder of She Should Run and Republican Political Strategist Mary Matalin.
-Our moderator is Tina Tchen, President and CEO of TIME’S UP Now and Chief of Staff to former First Lady Michelle Obama.
+Our panelists include Republican Political Strategist Mary Matalin, former U.S. Rep. Melissa Bean, former U.S. Senator and Ambassador Carol Moseley Braun and Erin Loos Cutraro, CEO and Founder of She Should Run.
+Our moderator is Tina Tchen, CEO of Time’s Up and Chief of Staff to former First Lady Michelle Obama.